 A collaboration to enhance the usage of BIM standards in civil infrastructure and to link it to location-based technologies has taken concrete shape with the signing of the MoU between World Geospatial Industry Council (WGIC) and buildingSMART International.

-Both the organizations will together work towards developing a common initiative in respect of use of standards, best practices and geospatial information for demonstrating value and wide applicability of standards.
-These best practices and standards developed over the years would be used to provide value to their end users.
+Both organizations will together work towards developing a common initiative in respect of the use of standards, best practices, and geospatial information for demonstrating value and wide applicability of standards.
+These best practices and standards developed over the years would be used to provide value to their end-users.
 Integrating GIS and BIM standards would be on the agenda.
-This will enable a seamless connectivity and coordination.
-Specific potential areas of collaboration for geospatial information and technology integration would be charted out and common initiatives, be it events, joint studies or promotions, will be undertaken.
+This will enable seamless connectivity and coordination.
+Specific potential areas of collaboration for geospatial information and technology integration would be charted out and common initiatives, be it events, joint studies, or promotions, will be undertaken.

-The primary aim of this collaboration is to spread awareness around GIS and BIM technologies to improve understanding, support and application of jointly addressed best practices, standard areas and projects and to encourage involvement of industry professionals with BSI and WGIC.
+The primary aim of this collaboration is to spread awareness around GIS and BIM technologies to improve understanding, support, and application of jointly addressed best practices, standard areas, and projects and to encourage the involvement of industry professionals with BSI and WGIC.

-Sanjay Kumar, General Secretary and CEO, WGIC elaborating on the MOU commented, “Infrastructure is one of largest market for geospatial industry, and we do recognise momentum towards spatially enabling digitalisation process of construction workflows and its integration with BIM.
-We at WGIC firmly believe that standards are significant determinant of successful implementation of digital capabilities across range of applications around infrastructure and smart cities.
-We are excited to join hands with bSI and work together to facilitate greater collaboration between geospatial and AEC industry. ”
+Sanjay Kumar, General Secretary, and CEO, WGIC elaborating on the MOU commented, “Infrastructure is one of the largest markets for the geospatial industry, and we do recognize momentum towards spatially enabling digitalization process of construction workflows and its integration with BIM.
+We at WGIC firmly believe that standards are a significant determinant of the successful implementation of digital capabilities across a range of applications around infrastructure and smart cities.
+We are excited to join hands with bSI and work together to facilitate greater collaboration between the geospatial and AEC industry. ”